 At Peterborough United Football Club, we are vigilant in our recruitment procedures.
 We follow this procedure in all our recruitment processes.

 Identification of recruiting panel

-- We have a minimum of two people on our recruiting panel where possible.
-The same two people are involved at each step of the recruitment process. - At least one member of the panel will have attended training in safe recruitment procedures.
+• We have a minimum of two people on our recruiting panel where possible.
+The same two people are involved at each step of the recruitment process.